Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 "May you find light in the darkest days, strength in the most challenging moments, and joy in the simplest of things." - Unknown

 At Turning Inward Counseling, I’m here to support adults across Ohio on their journey to well-being.
 My approach is Person-Centered, and I offer tools like Cognitive Behavioral Therapy, Solution-Focused Therapy, Strengths-Based and Positive Psychology to help you navigate life’s challenges.
-I accept a variety of insurance plans and offer a sliding scale for out-of-pocket clients (starting at $85), so help is within reach.
+I offer a sliding scale for out-of-pocket clients (starting at $85), so help is within reach.

 I wish you a healthy holiday season and look forward to seeing you when the time is right for you.
 Until then….